awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Policy description:** This policy grants permissions to create, configure, and maintain databases\.
 It includes access to AWS database services, such as Amazon DynamoDB, Amazon Relational Database Service \(RDS\), and Amazon Redshift\.
 View the policy for the full list of database services that this policy supports\.

 This job function policy supports the ability to pass roles to AWS services\.
 The policy allows the `iam:PassRole` action for only those roles named in the following table\.
-For more information, see [Creating Roles and Attaching Policies \(Console\)](#access_policies_job-functions_create-policies) later in this topic\.
+For more information, see [Creating roles and attaching policies \(console\)](#access_policies_job-functions_create-policies) later in this topic\.

-**Optional IAM service roles for the Database Administrator job function**
+**Optional IAM service roles for the database administrator job function**

 | Use case | Role name \(\* is a wildcard\) | Service role type to select | Select this AWS managed policy |
 | --- | --- | --- | --- |